Aligider

-A well-known Italian business that was established for many years in Ali Ghider was the Barattolo cotton plantation which was established in 1965 by Roberto Barattolo in a purchase from SIA.
-This acquisition from the SIA allowed Barattolo to export knitwear to both Europe and the Middle East.
+A well-known Italian business that was established for many years in Ali Ghider was the Barattolo cotton plantation, which was established in 1965 by Roberto Barattolo in a purchase from SIA.
+This acquisition from the SIA allowed Barattolo to export knitwear to Europe and the Middle East.

 Ali Ghider received significant damage from the sacking by Ethiopian forces.
 Many of the Italian artifacts left from its time as a frontier village were destroyed in 2001 through Ethiopian military actions.